defenseunicorns-labs/uds-rke2-demo/docs/deploy-uds-on-rke2.md

 SSH into the newly created Linux VM and follow the [official quickstart](https://docs.rke2.io/install/quickstart) to install RKE2 on the VM.
 Note that this is a single server node setup, no need to add agent nodes.

 After RKE2 is installed, ensure connectivity by running `kubectl get pods -A` and verifying that the native RKE2 pods are running.
 You may need to `export KUBECONFIG=/etc/rancher/rke2/rke2.yaml` (read the [official docs](https://docs.rke2.io/install/quickstart#server-node-installation)).
-Depending on your VM setup, it may be easier to run this command from VM itself as opposed to the host machine.
+Depending on your VM setup, it may be easier to run this command from the VM itself as opposed to the host machine.
 If running from the host machine, you will need to ensure the Kube API (port 6443) is exposed to the host.

 ### Bootstrapping the Cluster

-In order to take advantage of the myriad of capabilities UDS provides, the cluster must have the following prequisites installed:
+In order to take advantage of the myriad of capabilities UDS provides, the cluster must have the following prerequisites installed:

 - Default Storage Class
 - Load Balancer Controller